 On the other hand, the rise in humidity within the mobile home could also be a problem.
 It will arise when you don’t properly manage the inside temperature of your home.
 Some activities that cause the humidity to increase include cooking, bathing, washing, and other activities that include water and steaming.
 This condensation makes the home prone to stains and molds.

 Fortunately, there is something that can solve this issue – the vapor barrier.

-Vapor barriers for mobile homes come in three different options depending on your mobile home requirement.
+Vapor barriers for mobile homes come in three different options depending on your mobile home requirements.
 These barriers could be either Type 1, 2, or Type 3.
 Your choice will be dependent on your needs, budget, and even preferences.
 Ideally, the type of barrier you choose depends on the material it is made from and its cost.
 Some of the top choices you will get include the following.

 Class 1 vapor barriers will often come with a permeance of less than 0.1.
 That implies that the amount of moisture allowed through these barriers will hardly go over 0.1 perms.

 Class II vapor barriers pride themselves on permeance of more than 0.1 but less than one perm.
 While they might not be as reliable as class I barriers, they assure you of relatively enhanced credibility.
 Some of the top barriers you might want to consider under this category are asphalt-backed kraft paper, unfaced expanded polystyrene, and asphalt-coated paper.

 Class III vapor barriers might offer the highest permeance, but you will still find them reasonably reliable.
 They assure you of permeance of approximately one but less than ten perms.
 Materials that provide you with this level of permeance include cellulose insulation, board lumber, fiberglass insulation, and gypsum board.